Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Altitude sickness

 On arrival in Andean cities, which are at elevations of 11,000 to 12,000 feet above sea level, your body must adapt to the lesser amount of oxygen.
 During the first day or two, avoid strenuous activity and alcohol.
-Eat lightly but drink plenty of water and "mate de coca" (fresh coca-leaf tea).
+Eat lightly but drink plenty of non-alcoholic liquids, including "mate de coca" (fresh coca-leaf tea).
 Most visitors are only mildly affected.
-If so (symptoms are an insignificant headache that disappears with one to two ordinary headache tablets, nausea and general malaise, or slight dizziness), you can continue on your excursions.
+Symptoms are an insignificant headache that disappears with one to two ordinary painkillers, nausea and general malaise, or slight dizziness.
+If only mildly affected, you can continue on your excursions.

-However, other visitors (a few percent) are severely affected.
-Symptoms are a severe, enduring headache, which is not cured by a couple of ordinary painkillers; marked nausea and repeated vomiting; irritating dizziness or actual difficulty with balance and direction; regular visual disturbances with flickering vision and problems judging distance; pressure in the chest, rapid breathing and pulse rate, crackles in breathing and shortness of breath; swelling beneath the skin, typically around the eyes and in some cases swollen ankles and hands; confusion; or convulsions.
-If you experience any of these symptoms, ask your guide to give you the emegency oxygen and take you to the lower elevation of the Sacred Valley, where your hotel is located.
+However, a small number of visitors are affected severely.
+Symptoms may be an intense, enduring headache that is not cured by a couple of ordinary painkillers; marked nausea and repeated vomiting; irritating dizziness or actual difficulty with balance and direction; regular visual disturbances with flickering vision and problems judging distance; pressure in the chest, rapid breathing and pulse rate, crackles in breathing and shortness of breath; swelling beneath the skin, typically around the eyes and in some cases swollen ankles and hands; confusion; or convulsions.
+If you experience any of these symptoms, ask your guide to give you emergency oxygen and take you to the lower elevation of the Sacred Valley, where your hotel is located.
 If symptoms persist, seek immediate medical attention.
 If you have reason to believe you are or may be susceptible to altitude sickness, it is important to consult your physician about Diamox and Paracetamol.

-Inka's protects its guests by providing an emergency cannister of oxygen in your vehicle during every excursion at high altitude.
-Additionally, our guides have been trained to recognize the symptoms of altitude sickness and to properly administer the oxygen if needed.
+We protect our guests by providing an emergency cannister of oxygen in our vehicles during every excursion at high altitude.
+Additionally, our guides have been trained to recognize the symptoms of altitude sickness and properly administer the oxygen, if needed.

 For details, see Avoiding Altitude Sickness.